Home » Recipes » Soup » Loaded Potato Soup

 Loaded Potato Soup

-This is the BEST Loaded Potato Soup recipe you are going to find!
+This is the BEST Loaded Potato Soup recipe you’re going to find!
 It’s creamy perfection in a comforting bowl, loaded with sour cream, bacon, cheese and chives.
 Bonus: it only takes 30 minutes to make!

-When dreaming of comforting dishes, our minds always go to soup – especially this particular potato soup recipe.
+When dreaming of comforting dishes, our minds always go to soup – especially this particular loaded potato soup recipe.
 Why?
 It’s got the key ingredients for a cozy, filling bowl of cheesy and carb-y goodness!
 After all, how could anyone go wrong with cheese, bacon, and sour cream?
+Here’s why you’ll love it as much as we do!

-This potato soup is perfect for when it’s nice and chilly outside, or you’re sick, or any other time you need a little extra love.
+• Cozy Comfort Food: This baked potato soup is perfect for when it’s nice and chilly outside, or you’re sick, or any other time you need a little extra love.
 Once you make it though, we’re sure you’ll be finding all kinds of reasons to whip up a pot of this seriously satisfying soup.

-One of the best things about this easy soup is that it’s craved by everyone.
+• Kid Friendly: One of the best things about this loaded potato soup recipe is that it’s craved by everyone.
 All of the ingredients are simple and picky-eater friendly.
 We haven’t met a single person who doesn’t love it, and that’s including a very picky six-year-old!

 A ladle is holding a scoop of potato soup above a bowl